+Total internal reflection: as the light bounces it can be transported great distances and without the light current suffering from serious attenuation (a gradual lowering of intensity) when compared to electrical cable systems; such as BT's aging copper landline telephone network.
 Fiber-optic, surprisingly, is not a modern discovery: using reflected light as a means of communications was demonstrated in the 1800's.
-The issue was finding a reliable way of implementing the technology.
+The issue was finding a reliable way of implementing the technique.
 The current fiber-optic cable was invented in the 1970's.

 Fiber-optic broadband networks are slowly being launched across the United Kingdom, and is sometimes referred to as 'superfast broadband'.
 Fiber-optic, due to it's lower attenuation, can provide vastly superior download and upload speeds; when compared to copper and mobile broadband networks.
 Fiber-optic networks have been laid in the UK by Virgin Media and BT; alongside a few regional providers.
 Fiber-optic cabling has been implemented in a range of configurations: Fibre To The Home / Premises (FTTH/FTTP); Fibre To The Cabinet (FTTC); and Fibre To The Building (FTTB).
 FTTH provides the highest data download speed because it comes directly into the home, the downside is that it is the most expensive to implement.
 The other configurations (FTTC / FTTB) rely on a combination of fiber and copper, and therefore it is not as powerful as FTTH (due to the copper entering the home on the final 'leg' of the connection).